-- Practice programming on paper and verify program in Python. - Use problems from class, labs, or textbook. - Some problems from class suggest implementing again in a different way or occasionally there are problems that we didn't do in class. - Do the practice/interactive exercises in the textbook, although they often aren't at the appropriate level of difficulty for an exam. - The important part is that you practice solving problems.
+- Practice programming on paper and verify program in Python. - o Use problems from class, labs, or textbook. - Some problems from class suggest implementing again in a different way or occasionally there are problems that we didn't do in class. - Do the practice/interactive exercises in the textbook, although they often aren't at the appropriate level of difficulty for an exam. - The important part is that you practice solving.
 Given a problem, how can I solve it using the variety of control structures, data structures and their operations, methods, etc., available to me? - Practice reading through programs, tracing through them, and saying what the output should be - The interactive book is helpful for showing you what happens when you run a program.
-Make sure you state what you think should happen first, before looking at what actually happens.
-(So you're not just like, "oh, yeah, that's what I thought."
-Critically think about the program first.
-Write out what happens.) - Read through slides for vocabulary, review questions, and non-problem-solving exercises. - Use techniques on other problems.
+Make sure you try first, before looking at what actually happens. - Read through slides for vocabulary, review questions, and non-problem-solving exercises - Use techniques on other problems.
 For example, - Refactor code to use functions (lots of problems where you could "functionalize it") - Write test cases using test.testEqual for functions